Study Groups at Dickinson

 What are the priorities for study groups?: Priority will be given to the following types of proposals:

-* new interdisciplinary projects or pedagogical approaches that have curricular impact
+- new interdisciplinary projects or pedagogical approaches that have major curricular impact

 What criteria are used to grant study group funding?: Topics should focus on innovative, intellectual and scholarly questions, or pedagogic and curricular issues.
 Study group decisions are made by the R&D Committee using the following criteria.

 How are study groups supported?: R&D provides expenses for the group's activities including the purchase of books.
 A search and, when appropriate, application for external funding is the required first step in the process.
-To begin your search, you may want to consult www.fdncenter.org (The Foundation Center) and the Corporate, Foundation and Government Support Office for assistance.
-Stipends are not normally included with these grants.
-Depending on the availability of funding, stipends for faculty occassionally are awarded where thorough going reforms are proposed which demand extensive cooperative work, promising a major impact on teaching, scholarship, and institutional visibility.
+To begin your search, you may want to consult the Corporate, Foundation and Government Support Office for assistance.
+Stipends when available are normally based on a maximum of $100/day.
+Depending on the availability of funding, stipends for faculty may be awarded where thorough going reforms are proposed which demand extensive cooperative work, promising a major impact on teaching, scholarship, and institutional visibility.

 How are other college committees involved in the funding decision?: The appropriate committees or departments may be consulted in understanding the value and relevance to the college of a proposed project.

-Special application instructions for just this program: Your application should include a list of participants.
+Special application instructions for just this program: Your application should include a list of participants and a proposed meeting schedule to which all participants have committed.